osman-developer/Othman_Moussawel.Seven-Gates-InterActive-Tech.-task/README.md

 # Othman_Moussawel.Seven-Gates-InterActive-Tech.-task

-Hello it's Othman Moussawel, please find below the source code of the Seven Gates InterActive Technologies's assesment project.
+Hello it's Othman Moussawel, please find below the source code of the project in which you can call jsonplaceholder API within your JAVA springboot application.
 I have set the server port to '8084' but you can change it from : "src/main/resources/application.properties".
 I made two packages, one that contains the  AlbumApiApp that starts the app, and a DataController.
 The other package is the one that contanis the models ( the class for users,albums.. ).